SSushila/portfolio/README.md

 # Sushila Shreesh - Aspiring Digital Health Expert and Health Economist

 Welcome to my portfolio website!
 My name is Sushila Shreesh, and I am currently working as a District Coordinator in the Dang District of Nepal.
-I have an undergraduate degree in Public Health and I aspire to become a leading digital health expert and health economist in the near future.
+I have an undergraduate degree in Public Health and I aspire to become a leading digital health expert and health economist shortly.
 This repository showcases my professional journey, skills, projects, and achievements in the field of public health.

 ## About Me

 Early career Public Health Professional with four years of experience in disease control and management.
-Provided patient-centred integrated health services.
+Provided patient-centered integrated health services.
 Implemented prophylaxis, case detection, capacity strengthening, volunteer management, complication, and disability management programs.
 Posses excellent skills in project management, monitoring and evaluation, data analysis and report writing, and research projects.
 Willingness to work and commit myself to an area that enhances self-growth by adding core values to the organization.

 ## Contact Information